-- Use of Funds: Funds normally may be used to cover a portion or all of a speaker’s honorarium, travel, and lodging or the costs of film licensing, securing venues, food and project materials.
+- Use of Funds: Funds normally may be used to cover a portion or all of a speaker’s honorarium, travel, and lodging or the costs of film licensing, securing venues, or food and materials.
 Other expenditures will require special approval.

-- Funding Limitations: The event in which a speaker(s), films, and exhibitions are featured must be free and open to the public.
-If the speaker or panel is part of a large fee-based program such as a conference requiring paid registration, the specific lecture co-sponsored by the Sustainability Institute must be free and open to the public.
+- The event in which the funded speaker(s), films, or exhibitions are featured must be free and open to the public.
+If a speaker or panel is part of a large fee-based program (such as a conference requiring paid registration), the specific event co-sponsored by the Sustainability Institute must be free and open to the public.

 - Funding Period: Arrangements for payment must be made within six months of the date of the confirmation email.

-- Description of Event: Provide a description of the event that includes an overview of its specific relevance to the study of sustainability.
-Note in the description how you will minimize resource use by and waste from the event.
+- Application: Complete the online application form.
+Be sure to include a complete description of the event that includes an overview of its specific relevance to the study of sustainability.
+Explain how you will minimize resource use and waste from the event.

 - Budget: Include an overall budget for the event, with a breakdown of major expenses and a specific indication of which budget item(s) SI’s funds would be put towards.